 The faculty and staff at the Bush School DC are available to advise students on academic and career-related matters.
-For general advice about the program, students should see their faculty academic advisor, the instructional consultant, or the department head.
-The department's senior administrative coordinator should be the first point of contact for all questions about offices, financial aid, registration, and other administrative matters.
+For general advice about the program, students should see their faculty academic advisor, academic affairs program manager, or the department head.
+The department's program manager should be the first point of contact for all questions about offices, financial aid, registration, and other administrative matters.
 The University requires each student to complete and file a degree plan.
 Before filing, each student must form a faculty committee including the student's faculty advisor, who will serve as the committee chair, and the department head.

 Any changes to a filed degree plan (e.g., changing an elective course) requires a petition to OGAPS.
 Additionally, a petition is required to change a member of a committee once a degree plan has been approved by OGAPS.
-The department's senior administrative coordinator can assist with any questions regarding the petition process.
+The department's program manager can assist with any questions regarding the petition process.
 A student's faculty advisor will serve as chair of the master's committee and will assist in selecting elective courses and in advising in academic areas.
 Students will be assigned a temporary advisor when they enter the Bush School DC.
-Students may keep this advisor or select a new advisor at a later date.
-For those who change advisors, Ms. Peggy Hosea (plhosea@tamu.edu) can provide students with the necessary Change of Advisor form.
+Students may keep this advisor or select a new advisor later.
+For those who change advisors, Ms. Jodi Carr (jcarr11@tamu.edu) can provide students with the necessary Change of Advisor form.